Hosted by AmericanTrails.org

 Search the online National Recreation Trails Database

 The national recreation trail designation recognizes those trails that link communities to recreational opportunities on public lands and in local parks across the nation.
 The first national trails were established in the early 1970s.
+In 2013 four U.S. Army Corps of Engineers trails are among 41 trails designated by the Department of Interior as National Recreation Trails:

 The following five USACE trails have been designated as 2012 national recreation trails; click on the links for more information: